cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 stresses are likely persistent over the lifespan of the topography (i.e. on the order of millions to tens of millions of years), otherwise the Wenchaun faults may fail in a normal sense simply due to the weight of the Longmen Shan.
-This would argue that stress drop in the Wenchuan earthquake was not complete, as some residual tectonic shear stress must remain on the fault to cancel out $\tau^M$.
+This would argue that tectonic stress drop in the Wenchuan earthquake was not complete, as some residual tectonic shear stress must remain on the fault to cancel out $\tau^M$.